InsightsInsight - Employment & HR - UPDATED: October 5, 2021 11:00 am

 The rules have also been amended to allow Acas conciliators to contact claimants to correct any errors on the early conciliation form during the conciliation period.

 Health and Safety Detriment extended to workers

-S.44 (1) (d) and (e) Employment Rights Act 1996 will be extended to give workers protection against detrimental treatment on health and safety grounds.
+S.44 (1) (d) and (e) Employment Rights Act 1996 has been extended to give workers protection against detrimental treatment on health and safety grounds.

-Currently only employees have this protection.
-This will apply to detriments taking place on or after 31 May 2021.
+Previously only employees had this protection.
+This only applies to detriments taking place on or after 31 May 2021.

 Gender pay gap reporting

-The gender pay gap reporting deadline for the 2020/2021 reporting period has been extended to 5 October 2021 for qualifying employers in the private sector.
+The gender pay gap reporting deadline for the 2020/2021 reporting period was extended to 5 October 2021 for qualifying employers in the private sector.

 Future expected developments

-A government consultation on the future of restrictive covenants has recently ended.
+A government consultation on the future of restrictive covenants concluded in February 2021.
 Possible reforms could include introducing mandatory compensation payable by the employer to the employee for the duration of the restricted period, or even the complete ban of non-compete clauses.
 The possibility of legislating non-compete clauses has also been raised.